 As with any dog breed, proper training is a must for the Am Staff.
 This is a fairly smart dog breed that can be stubborn, following his own will if permitted.
 Therefore, obedience training is essential in order to manage your Am Staff.
 Training will boost your dog's confidence and provide structure.
 Because of the fact that pit bull-type dogs are commonly misunderstood and even wrongly portrayed, some people will fear your Am Staff.
 Dog trainers and animal professionals often recommend that Am Staffs complete Canine Good Citizen certification as an added step in responsible dog ownership.

 Overall, the American Staffordshire Terrier is deeply affectionate, intensely friendly, and joyfully energetic.
 The breed can become a loving companion for many types of active households.
 However, be aware that the Am Staff has a strong prey drive and a history of dog fighting, so he should be supervised and carefully introduced when meeting other animals and small children.
 However, with proper training and socialization, the breed can get along very well with children and even other pets.
 The American Staffordshire Terrier is known to forge a strong bond with its family.
 This breed can become a loyal family pet and friend for life.

 Common Health Problems

 Any dog breed (or a mix of breeds) can develop health problems.
-Just like traits such as personality and appearance can be associated with the dog breed, certain health problems are inherited.
+Just like personality and appearance traits can be associated with a dog breed, certain health problems are inherited.
 Responsible breeders take care to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
+However, some hereditary health problems can occur in the American Staffordshire Terrier.
 The following are some conditions to be aware of:

 Diet and Nutrition